IVF13/java-project-lvl3/README.md

         stringSchema.isValid(""); //true

         stringSchema.required(); //adds a check if the input contains an instance of a non-empty string
+        //When using other options without including "required",
+        //the validator returns true on all data types,
+        // but submits a data type that belongs to the schema for validation.

         stringSchema.isValid(5); //false
         stringSchema.isValid(""); //false
         stringSchema.isValid(null); //false